 Introduction to genetics in RangeShifter v2

 The aim of this exercise is to learn how density-dependent emigration and settlement rules can evolve together in an uncertain environment, and how they are influenced by the genetic architecture underpinning the phenotypic traits which define the rules.
-To complete the exercise, you will need to build upon knowledge of how to set up batch input from Exercise 4, and to refer to the background information on genetics (see 2.6) in the manual and the template spreadsheets in the Batchmode folder, especially with regard to how to set up the GeneticsFile and the Archfile.
+To complete the exercise, you will need to build upon knowledge of how to set up batch input from Exercise 4, and to refer to the background information on genetics (see 2.6) in the manual and the template spreadsheets in the Batchmode folder, especially with regard to how to set up the GeneticsFile and the TraitsFile.
 Additionally, you will gain further familiarity with some of the output files which RangeShifter can produce, and develop some techniques for visualising the output.

 The model system